Fine Manners: Critical reception

 Berkeley Daily Gazette wrote that in her first time in the role of a burlesque chorus girl, Gloria Swanson is "better than ever" and has "added another interesting screen portrayal to her long list of successes."
 Miami News called the film "a most laughable comedy" and reported "Critics say this is Gloria's triumph".
 St. Petersburg Times wrote that "Fine Manners stands head and shoulders above anything Gloria has done for the past year," and note that the story was written specifically for her.
 They wrote that the film "will prove to be the star's most popular vehicle."

 Conversely, The New York Times noted that Fine Manners was reminiscent of George Bernard Shaw's play, Pygmalion, writing "The photoplay has been constructed with meticulous attention to the edicts of the movie school of conventionalities; true characterization, intrigue and subtlety are conspicuously absent.
 Still, the idea of introducing a chorus girl from a burlesque show and having her try valiantly to grasp the ways of a less demonstrative society, does bring to mind Shaw's cockney heroine."
 They noted that writers underscore the differences between the societal ranks of the two protagonists by emphasizing Orchid's ignorance of social amenities and by her being assigned a common name.
 While granting that there are scenes in which the cinematography is clever, they made note that the story itself is not very absorbing.

 Preservation

-The film has survived the decades and is preserved in several archive houses such as George Eastman House, the Library of Congress, and the Museum of Modern Art.
+The film has survived the decades and is preserved in several archive houses such as the George Eastman Museum, the Library of Congress, and the Museum of Modern Art.